wdporter/i-am-that-vuepress/97-the-mind-and-the-world-are-not-separate/readme.md

 **Questioner:**&ensp;I see here pictures of several saints and I am told that they are your spiritual ancestors.
 Who are they and how did it all begin?

-**Maharaj:**&ensp;We are called collectively the ‘Nine Masters’.
-The legend says that our first teacher was Rishi Dattatreya, the great incarnation of the trinity of <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>, <span data-tippy-content="One of the Gods of the
-Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.">Vishnu</span> and <span data-tippy-content="One of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver; and Shiva, the destroyer.
+**Maharaj:**&ensp;We are called collectively the “Nine Masters”.
+The legend says that our first teacher was Rishi Dattatreya, the great incarnation of the trinity of <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>, <span data-tippy-content="One of the Gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.">Vishnu</span> and <span data-tippy-content="One of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver; and Shiva, the destroyer.
 Shiva actually means auspicious, propitious.
-Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
-Shiva is absolute love of the ‘I-principle’ in a man.
+Destruction of the cosmos by the god Shiva is a propitious act, for destruction precedes creation.
+Shiva is absolute love of the “I-principle” in a man.
 As a destroyer, he brings about the total annihilation of the human ego.">Shiva</span>.
-Even the ‘Nine
-Masters’ (*Navanath*) are mythological.
+Even the “Nine Masters” (*Navanath*) are mythological.

 **Q:**&ensp;What is the peculiarity of their teaching?